shibayan/keyvault-acmebot/README.md

 #### Remove a Certificate

-To Remove a certificate from the system delete it from the key vault.
+To Remove a certificate from the system delete it from the Key Vault.
 Key Vault Acmebot will no longer renew the certificate.

 #### Reinstalling Or Updating Key Vault Acmebot